kplau1128/helpers-utilities/README.md

 ### Best Practices

-1. Start with `--list-submodules` to understand the VAE decoder structure
+1. Start with `--list_submodules` to understand the VAE decoder structure
 2. Use `--filter leaf` for initial testing of leaf modules
 3. Enable `--save_images` to visually inspect problematic outputs
 4. Use TensorBoard or Weights & Biases for detailed performance analysis